aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_Diffusion_Explicit.md

     print('\nI never get here')
 ```

 Usage of `else` clause allows you to shorten your code and make it more elegant.
-Imagine you wanted to perform extra computations but only in the case if certain object has been found when executing the `while` loop.
-If not for the `else` clause you would have to create the block of conditional statement `if`.
-This way, though, you can perform these computation where they logically belong - at the end of the loop.
+Imagine you wanted to perform extra computations but only in the case when a certain object has been found when executing the `while` loop.
+If not for the `else` clause, you would have to create a block of `if` conditional statement.
+This way you can perform these computation where they logically belong - at the end of the loop.

 +++